1 Preamble

 13 Right to portability (EU only)

 The right to data portability, i.e. to receive personal data collected about you in a structured, commonly used and machine-readable format.
-Form for the above request is available via GDPR@ekmangroup.com

 14 Right to lodge complaint with a Data Protection Authority (EU only)

-Supervisory authoritiesin each EU country will monitor the processing of personal data in accordance with the GDPR and complaints should be lodged directly with them.
+Supervisory authorities in each EU country will monitor the processing of personal data in accordance with the GDPR and complaints should be lodged directly with them.

-Before any complaint is lodged with the DPA, the local Ekman Personal Data Protection Administrator, as well as the Ekman Personal Data Protection Control Group, should be contacted at GDPR@ekmangroup.com
+Further information can be found at the bottom of this Privacy Notice.
+Before any complaint is lodged with the DPA, the local Ekman Personal Data Protection Administrator, as well as the Ekman Personal Data Protection Control Group, should be contacted at GDPR@ekmangroup.com.

 15 Right to compensation in case of a breach (EU only)